Steven Kwan Preview, Player Props: Guardians vs. Angels

-Steven Kwan -- with a slugging percentage of .289 in his past 10 games (including zero homers) -- will be in action for the Cleveland Guardians against the Los Angeles Angels, with Griffin Canning on the hill, on September 7 at 9:38 PM ET.
+On Friday, Steven Kwan (hitting .326 in his past 10 games) and the Cleveland Guardians face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 9:38 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+In his last game, he strung together three hits (going 3-for-4) against the Angels.

 Steven Kwan Game Info & Props vs. the Angels